Foundation and first year of life

 On 19 June 2020, GVS successfully achieved listing on the MTA market of the Italian Stock Exchange, further testyfing the validity of the Group’s growth path and business model.

-The GVS Group, which has always shown a strong inclination to expansion on global markets, expects further openings in Asia in 2021.
+The GVS Group, which has always shown a strong inclination to expansion on global markets, in 2021 has completed the opening of a sales office in Thailand and expects further openings in the Asian market.

 In this context of development on international markets, GVS has announced the acquisition of RPB, an American player specialized in the design and production of respiratory protection devices.
 This deal has the objective of completing the Group’s product range in the field of professional masks and to acquire technical know-how.